DevoInc/nodejs-sdk/docs/sender.md

 const sender = devo.sender(options)
 ```

-From there you can start sending events:
+From there you can start sending events, either as strings or as objects:

 ```js
 sender.send('something happened')